victor90braz/e-commerce-braz-frontend/README.md

   - Get list of products: `GET /api/product`
   - Get product details: `GET /api/product/:id`
   - Add product to cart: `POST /api/cart`

+## Scripts

+The project includes the following scripts for managing the application FrontEnd:

+1. **Install Dependencies:** `npm install`

+   - Use this command to install the project dependencies.

+2. **Start the Development Server:** `npm start`

+   - Use this command to start the development server.

+3. **Build for Production:** `npm run build`

+   - Use this command to build the application for production.

+4. **Run Tests:** `npm test`

+   - Run tests for the application.

+5. **Run Tests with Coverage Report:** `npm run test-coverage`

+   - Execute tests and generate test coverage reports.

+6. **Eject from Create React App:** `npm run eject`
+   - Eject from Create React App to customize your project configuration (use with caution).